ahmadWattadSh/couponSystemSpring--Stage-2-/README.md

 This project was created by Wattad Oday and Wattad Ahmad This is the second stage of the project.
-We added the spring boot section with controllers without frontend
+We added the spring boot section with controllers without frontend (To use the application, disable the controllers by disabling the TomCat)
 # FOR USER: